Lactarius repraesentaneus

-Lactarius repraesentaneus, commonly known as the northern bearded milkcap, the northern milkcap, or the purple-staining milkcap, is a species of fungus in the family Russulaceae.
-It has a northerly distribution, and is found in temperate regions of North America and Europe, associated with spruce trees.
+Lactarius repraesentaneus, commonly known as the purple-staining bearded milkcap, the northern bearded milkcap, or the northern milkcap, is a species of fungus in the family Russulaceae.

 Distinguishing features of its fruit body include the large orange-yellow cap up to 18 cm wide, cream to pale yellow gills, and a yellow coarsely-pitted stem that is up to 12 cm long and 3 cm thick.
 Cut fruit bodies ooze a white latex that will stain mushroom tissue lilac to purple.

-Several chemicals have been isolated and identified from the fruit bodies that can modify the growth of plants, and the mushroom also has antibiotic activity against Staphylococcus aureus.
-L. repraesentaneus is poisonous, and consumption causes stomach aches.
+The species has a northerly distribution, being found in temperate regions of North America and Europe.
+It is associated with spruce trees.
+The mushroom is poisonous, its consumption causing stomach aches.
+It has antibiotic activity against Staphylococcus aureus and contains chemicals that can modify the growth of plants.